-Larger language groups have a Language Moderator who coordinates translators and translations in that language and reports to the Translation Coordinator.
+Larger language groups may have a Language Moderator who coordinates translators and translations in that language and reports to the Translation Coordinator.
 The smaller language groups are coordinated directly by the Translation Coordinator.

 If you’re interested in being a Language Moderator for a particular language, please contact email@example.com.
 Language Moderators are required to make a minimum 2-year commitment to moderating the language.
-Language moderators should have excellent translation skills and knowledge of PKP software, as they are responsible for reviewing the approving translations.
+Language moderators should have excellent translation skills and knowledge of PKP software, as they are responsible for reviewing and approving translations.
 They should also have a relationship with and understanding of the user community for the language, so they can effectively coordinate and recruit translators.

 Consider the following when choosing a document to translate.